about KVN Design

 KVN Design offers web site planning, development, and design for responsible businesses and organizations that perform or provide admirable products or services for the communities they reach.

 how it all began

 So how did I end up here?
-In the summer of 1988 I took my first office job at an ad agency in Lexington, KY (thank you Karen).
-And man I was diggin it.
+In the summer of 1988 I took my first office job at an ad agency (Hughes Media) in Lexington, KY (thank you Karen).
+And man, I was diggin it.
 Those creative people were having fun.
 I promptly changed my major from Business to Advertising and never looked back.
 I had found my calling.

 Now that my head was screwed on straight I joined the local ad club.
 An ADDY came my way in 1993 for some of my motorsports photography.
-The ADDY was accompanied by a handful of Citations of Excellence.
+The ADDY was accompanied by a handful of First Place awards and Citations of Excellence.
 Not too bad for an ad student.

-I carried that “get-to-know-the-customer” mantra to the max for the next three years as the in-house Webmaster for an international home electronics firm.
+I carried that “get-to-know-the-customer” mantra to the max for the next 3 years as the in-house Webmaster for an international home electronics firm.
 Talk about getting to know the company!
 Every aspect of the corporate web site was my domain (sorry, couldnt help it).
-Redesigns, mini-sites, content updates, html-based email, photo libraries, email accounts, site statistics (quadrupled page view growth in two-and-a-half years, NTS!), domain names, and working with the hosting company.
+Redesigns, mini-sites, content updates, html-based email, photo libraries, email accounts, analytics (quadrupled page views in two-and-a-half years, NTS!), domain names, and working with the hosting company.
 It was a job fit for a web team.

 There you have it, a brief of how I got from there to here.
 Each new role brought many challenges and experiences, all of which have lead to the formation of KVN Design.
 Should you want to know more shoot me an email.
 Actually, shoot me an email if there is something KVN Design can do for you or your business.